DANS-KNAW/dans-frontend-framework/packages/theme/README.md

     </ThemeWrapper>

 Custom config used in the DANS framework:
+- palette:
+  - neutral
+  - footerTop
-- palette: neutral, footerTop, footerBottom
+  - footerBottom